MicrosoftDocs/memdocs/sccm/sum/understand/software-updates-icons.md

 ---
-title: Icons used for software updates | Configuration Manager
+title: Icons used for software updates | Microsoft Docs
 description: "The Configuration Manager console contains icons that indicate a state for the synchronized update or software update group."
 keywords:
 author: dougebyms.author: dougeby